-Interdependent Relationships in Ecosystems Heing a graphical variation Heing a graphical representation Heing a graphical representation A.S.10.5 Use graphical representations to explain changes over time in the population size of an animal species including those on the endangered list.
-Using a graphical representation, answer questions pertaining to the changes over time in the population size of an animal species including those on the endangered list.
-Using a graphical representation, discuss the changes over time in the population size of an animal species including those on the endangered list.
+Interdependent Relationships in Ecosystems A.S.10.5 Use graphical representations to explain changes over time in the population size of an animal species including those on the endangered list.
+Using a graphical representation, answer questions pertaining to the changes over time in the population size of an animal species including those on the Using a graphical representation, discuss the changes over time in the population size of an animal species including those on the endangered list.
 Using a graphical representation, identify the change in the population size of an animal species.
 A.S.10.6 Use graphical representations to explain an animal's dependence on its ecosystem (e.g., competition with other organisms, challenges due to climate, availability of land, food, water, shelter).
 Using a graphical representation, answer questions to explain an animal's dependence on its ecosystem.
 Using a graphical representation, discuss an animal's dependence on its ecosystem.
 Using a graphical representation, identify an animal's dependence on its ecosystem.
-A.S.10.7 Compare strategies to protect a Describe different strategies Determine a strategy to protect a Evaluate a strategy to protect a species. species. available to protect a species. species.
+A.S.10.7 Evaluate a strategy to protect a species.
+Compare strategies to protect a species.
+Describe different strategies available to protect a species.
+Determine a strategy to protect a species.
 Inheritance and Variation of Traits A.S.10.8 Discuss a model of cell growth Describe a model of cell Identify a model of cell growth Use a model to illustrate how growth occurs when cells multiply.
 A.S.10.9 When given specific traits of Understand that the trait of an Given a picture of an adult species, Explain why reproduction may or may not result in offspring with different traits. parents, determine the possible traits of the offspring. offspring is determined by one allele from each parent. identify the correct offspring.
 Natural Selection and Evolution A.S.10.10 Given an environment, chose the Select the possible benefits of Match a specific trait of a species Explain how the traits of particular species allow them to survive in their specific environments. species with the most beneficial traits to survive there. specific traits in particular species. to an environment for which it is best designed.
 A.S.10.11 Discuss why the advantageous trait Determine reasons why a specific Look at a chart or graph and Interpret data sets to identify an advantageous heritable trait. occurs more frequently. trait would be advantageous. determine which trait is found more frequently.